Three-dimensional real space renormalization group with well-controlled approximations: Entanglement filtering in 3D

 In our numerical experiment, adding a naive 3D generalization of the scheme in Ref.~\cite{Hauru:Delcamp:Mizera:2018} to the HOTRG makes it harder to obtain a critical fixed-point tensor.
 We conjecture that it is because this naive generalization breaks the lattice reflection and rotation symmetry explicitly; this numerical artifact could introduce perturbations in directions of $\partial_x \epsilon,\partial_y \epsilon,\partial_z \epsilon$.
 To eliminate these directions in the RG map, we develop techniques for imposing lattice reflection symmetry in TNRG\@.
 The unique feature of our proposed EF scheme is that it is both graph independent and with the lattice reflection symmetry imposed. \emph{The gist of the proposed EF is captured in the following approximation in 2D},

 where the two filtering matrices $s_x, s_y$ squeeze the bond dimension from $\chi$ to $\chi_s < \chi$, while we want the plaquette after this squeezing remains as close as the original one.
 The double arrow along the horizontal or the vertical axis means the two legs along that direction are transposed.
-For example, $ \texteq{def} $.
-The reason why this transposition trick can impose lattice-reflection symmetry will be explained in a coming paper.
-These filtering matrices are initialized according to the technique in Ref.~\cite{Hauru:Delcamp:Mizera:2018} and further optimized using the method developed in Ref.~\cite{Evenbly:2018}, by maximizing the overlap between the filtered state $\ket{\phi}$ and the target state $\ket{\psi}$ in Eq.~\eqref{eq:EF2D-approx}.
+For example, $ \equiv $.
+The reason why this transposition trick can exploit lattice reflection symmetry of the underlying model will be explained in a coming paper.
+After the four black solid legs of the plaquette on the left-hand side of Eq.~\eqref{eq:EF2D-approx} are contracted, the tensor network can be seen as a vector $\ket{\psi}$ living in a vector space corresponding to the 8 wavy legs~\footnote{ When a tensor network is used as a ground state ansatz, like a matrix product state (MPS) or a projected entangled pair state (PEPS), the blue wavy legs on the left-hand side of Eq.~\eqref{eq:EF2D-approx} are called physical legs, while the black solid legs virtual legs. }.
+Similarly, the tensor network on the right-hand side of Eq.~\eqref{eq:EF2D-approx} is treated as another vector $\ket{\phi}$ living in the same vector space.
+These two filtering matrices $s_x, s_y$ are initialized according to the technique in Ref.~\cite{Hauru:Delcamp:Mizera:2018} and further optimized using the method developed in Ref.~\cite{Evenbly:2018}, by maximizing the overlap between the filtered state $\ket{\phi}$ and the target state $\ket{\psi}$ in Eq.~\eqref{eq:EF2D-approx}.
 The 3D generalization is in Eq.~\eqref{eq:EF3D}.